ASDFC-source/CAENMF-code/README.md

-The code of paper "Dynamic Community Discovery based on Effective Historical Information".
+The code of paper "Dynamic Community Discovery based on Historical Core Area".